Alice-2096/bookList/README.md

 # Fullstack Project -- Booklist

-The Plan:
-The frontend is composed of a main page is where user can view and modify (add, delete, adjust priority, view book descriptions, etc.) their booklist.
+The frontend will be composed of a main page and a login page.
+On the main page, user can view and modify their booklist -- search, add, delete, adjust priority, view book descriptions, etc. User can log into their account through the login page.
+There may also be an admin page where administrators may access and modify user accounts.

-The app backend runs on Node.js to respond to HTML requests.
+The app backend will run on Node.js to respond to HTML requests.
-    REST APIs:
-        - add a book
-        - add a book description

-MySQL is used as an interface with the database.
+MySQL or MongoDB will be used to interact with the database.